kwabenasapong/openpldoc/manual/source/configure.rst

   linux@user:~$ifconfig

-and use the IP address after “inet addr:” The IP address will always have a format of xxx.xxx.xxx.xxx where x is one to three digits long.
+Press the :kbd:`Enter` key.
+This will display a fair amount of technical information about your network cards.
+On most computers, the network card is named "eth0".
+The IP address for your network card is just after "inet addr:" in the section with your network card's name.
+The IP address will always have a format of xxx.xxx.xxx.xxx where x is one to three digits long.

 **OS X 10.6 or 10.5**